SCP002/m3u_merge_astra/README.md

     > To be able to add `keep active` setting per stream group, for example 5 to frequently requested streams or 0 to disable it.

   * `input_to_keep_active_map`
     Mapping of stream input regular expression to `keep active` setting of stream which should be added.
+    Setting will be added if at least one input matches the `by` expression.
     > Why does it exist?
     > To be able to add `keep active` setting per stream input, for example 5 to frequently requested streams or 0 to disable it.